Heisenberg doubles for Snyder type models: Issues with the Heisenberg double for the Snyder model

-However, there is a general way to write the (non-coassociative) coproduct for momenta corresponding to the Snyder model, i.e. the so-called general realization \footnote{ The general realization for the coproduct of momenta corresponds to the general realization for the Snyder coordinates, see eq.
-(6), (7) in \cite {BatMelj}, where $\hat{x}_{i}\triangleright 1={x}_{i},\quad M_{ij}\triangleright 1=0$.
-For the Weyl realization (Weyl symmetric ordering) we then have $e^{ik_{i}\hat{x}_{i}}\triangleright 1=e^{ik_{i}x_{i}} $, see eq.
-(12), (13) in \cite{BatMelj}.}, but formula we recall below \cite {BatMelj} is calculated only up to the second order in the parameter $\beta $:
+However, there is a general way to write the (non-coassociative) coproduct for momenta corresponding to the Snyder model, i.e. the realization proposed in \cite{BatMelj} and called 'general realization' therein \footnote{The general realization for the coproduct of momenta corresponds to the general realization for the Snyder coordinates, see eq.
+(6), (7) in \cite {BatMelj}, where $\hat{x}_{i}\triangleright 1={x}_{i},\quad M_{ij}\triangleright 1=0$.}.
+The formula we recall below \cite {BatMelj} is calculated only up to the second order in the parameter $\beta $:

+This formula describes the general non-coassociative \footnote{The difference between the left hand side and the right hand side of the coassociativity condition for the coproduct of momenta can be explicitly calculated and is as follows, in the first order in $\beta$: } coproduct for Snyder momenta.
+The choice of the parameter $c$ encodes different realizations.
+For $c=\frac{1}{2}$ the coproduct \eqref{copp_gen} admits its finite form considered in the previous section.
+For $c=0$ we get the realization investigated in \cite{Maggiore_real}.
+If $c=\frac{1}{6}$ we get the realization investigated in \cite{Weyl_real}, \cite{2003Melj}.

-This formula describes (non-coassociative) coproduct for momenta in any general realization.
-The choice of parameter $c$ encodes: \begin{itemize} \item Snyder realization if $c=\frac{1}{2}$ (and this case, in its finite form, was considered in the previous section); \item Maggiore realization if $c=0;$ \item Weyl realization if $c=\frac{1}{6}$. \end{itemize} We can now construct the Heisenberg double corresponding to the general realization of the momenta coproduct for the Snyder model (the duality relations and the left Hopf action remain unchanged \eqref{dual1}, \eqref{dual2}, \eqref{action}).
-It results in the following cross commutation relations between momenta and Snyder coordinates:
+We can now calculate the cross-relations between momenta and Snyder coordinates corresponding to the 'general realization' of the momenta coproducts for the Snyder model (the proposed duality relations on the generators and the left Hopf action proposed in the previous section remain unchanged \eqref{dual1}, \eqref{dual2}, \eqref{action} for the linear power of the generators).
+It results in the following cross-commutation relations between momenta and Snyder coordinates: